-In 1978, the government launched an extensive rig safety programme, after an incident on the Ekofisk complex the year before.
+In 1978, the government launched an extensive rig safety programme after an incident on the Ekofisk complex the year before.
 Despite the new government initiative, Norway experienced its worst industrial disaster in 1980 when the Alexander Kielland accommodation rig capsized.

-On the evening of March 27th 1980, a semi-submersible platform called Alexander L Kielland was providing accommodation to 212 workers, of which 123 died when the platform capsized due to strong winds and waves of up to 12 meters high.
+On the evening of March 27th, 1980, a semi-submersible platform called Alexander L Kielland was providing accommodation to 212 workers, of whom 123 died when the platform capsized due to strong winds and waves up to 12 meters high.
 The platform was linked to the Edda 2/7C drilling platform extracting on the Ekofisk field in the North Sea.
 Evacuation efforts were hampered due to the design of the platform's lifeboats, and the platform was eventually stabilised by a single remaining cable which ultimately snapped, causing it to roll over.

 The inquiry argued that there had been “inadequate safety training and exercises, and lack of life-saving equipment.”

 The UK Continental Shelf “Piper Alpha” explosion in 1988, causing the deaths of 167 crew members, was another offshore disaster that heavily impacted today’s North Sea HSE regulations.
 According to the accident report, a significant takeaway was the “lack of control and coordination”, including “inadequate follow-up and checking of personnel work permits in the years ahead of the accident.”

 The offshore oil and gas industry is, in a historical sense, still young.
 Unquestionably working in such extreme environments, with harsh weather conditions, huge mechanical equipment and exposure to dangerous gases and liquids, carries a lot of risks.